danielrbradley/AssessmentAnywhere/Roadmap.markdown

 ### Bugs
 - Validation missing (everywhere!)
 - Assessment result rows change order on validation failure
-- Exception on duplicate grade boundaries (grade or min result)
 - Virtically align the data entry boxes on the assessment editor & listings so top and bottom spacing to line is equal

 ### Improvements